siennahsu/IOWC-Projects/icoads_grouping/readme.md

 # Code Customization

-There is a section called "Deciding threshold" and a section called "EDA."
+1. There is a section called "Deciding threshold" and a section called "EDA."
 If for any reason, you'd like to change the thresholds of high/median/low densities for a climate zone, you can play around these two sections.
+2. Change the file paths in the code according to your file organization.

 # Runtime and Results